lsblakk/pystar/docs/webapp.rst

 This section will look at writing and deploying a web application.
-The app is an online poll where visitors can view choices (a bit of text, plus an image) and vote the option up and down.
+The app is an online poll where visitors can view choices (a bit of text) and vote the option up and down.
 We will cover local deployment as well as deploying your web application to the world, where other people can play with it, and where you can modify it.

-This is based ''heavily'' on the official tutorial for the Django web programming framework as well as the Ruby on Rails for Women web app tutorial.
+This is based ''heavily'' on the official tutorial for the Django web programming framework as well as the `Ruby on Rails for Women <http://www.wiki.devchix.com/index.php?title=Ruby_and_Rails_workshops_for_women>`_ workshop.

+If you would like to see an example of this completed tutorial, `Lukas did it <https://github.com/lsblakk/myproject>`_

-Writing your first Django app, part 1
+Part 1: Configuring your Django App
 =======================================

-Let’s learn by example.

 This tutorial walks you through the creation of a basic poll application.